SHOWCASE: PAST PROJECTS

 Since we were established in 1993 we’ve continuously worked to advance the arts in the Borough of Elmbridge.

-Here are a few highlights of our projects and initiatives from the past five years, which demonstrate the diversity of our support for the arts in our borough.
+Here are a few highlights of our projects and initiatives, which demonstrate the diversity of our support for the arts in our borough.